stefan-hoeck/idris2-ref1/README.md

 While we now have a clean way for using local, mutable state in pure computations, we have to ask ourselves once more: What about `IO`?
-Can we use our fast, linear function not only in pure computations but also with mutable data structures that live in `IO`?
-Only then would we be able to reuse all the algorithms involving mutable state both in pure functions as well as in effectful ones.
+Can we use our fast, linear functions not only in pure computations but also with mutable data structures that live in `IO`?
+Only then will we be able to reuse all the algorithms involving mutable state both in pure as well as in effectful code.

-Ideally, the following statements would hold:
+Ideally, the following statements must hold:

 * Mutable state living in `IO` cannot safely be used in pure computations, so we must never ever inadvertently cross the boundary between `IO` land